-When our reps are hard at work in retail stores across the nation, they come across what seems like hundreds of terms and acronyms.
-Think you know the ins and outs of retail jargon?
+When our merchandising reps are hard at work in retail stores across North America, they come across what seems like hundreds of terms and acronyms.
+Think you know the ins and outs of retail merchandising?
 Check out our glossary of commonly used retail lingo below.

 1. Action alley: The central aisle around the store where there is generally the most open space.
 Retailers prompt impulse purchases by positioning displays along this main thoroughfare.
 Also known as the racetrack.

 2. Audit: A way to ensure compliance and performance of a merchandising display.
 Tasks of completing an audit include ensuring products are in the right place, the display is set to POG and correct labels/signage are used.
 Premium completes 985K+ audit visits per year.

 3. Backstock: Inventory that is kept palletized in boxes in the back room until it is needed to replenish displays on the sales floor.

 4. Clip strip: A retail product display, so named because it is a length of either plastic or metal with clips or hooks at regular intervals, upon which merchandise is hung.
 These can be found in the aisle, on an endcap or at the registers and is often an impulse purchase.
 It depends on the retailer for the rules.

 5. CPG (Consumer-Packaged Goods): Merchandise that customers use and need to replace on a frequent basis.
 CPG examples include food, beverages, cosmetics and cleaning products.

 6. Cut-in: Shifting or removing merchandise to make space on the retail shelf for new or promotional products.
 Cut-ins typically occur between major merchandising resets to introduce items more quickly.
 Also known as NPI (New Product Introduction) or EOL (Product End of Life).